saycel/towers-of-power/README.md

 + Syllabus and expectations
 + History of SayCel
 + Basic of GSM Infrastructure
 + Basic Terminal Workshop

 Guest Speaker: Peter Bloom, Rhizomatica

-Homework: Install Virtual Box/ Linux Ubuntu, and GQRX Order RTL-SDR
+Homework: Install Virtual Box/ Linux Ubuntu, and GQRX Order RTL-SDR Find the IMSI and IMEI number for your phone/account.

+## Week 2
+Building a GSM Network from software to hardware installation.

++ Basic SDR introduction and options for building an GSM network.
++ History of Open Source Cellular - Rhizomatica,
++ History of SayCel
++ Basic of GSM Infrastructure
++ Basic Terminal Workshop